Group Policy Settings

 In the Assign Filter window, select the rule you defined in Step 2 and then click OK.
 The settings move from the Available pane to the Assigned pane.

-In the Assigned pane, configure the priority for those settings.
+In the Assigned pane, configure priority for the settings.
+Type an integer to specify a priority.
 The greater the value, the higher the priority.
-Type a positive integer.
+Settings with higher priority are processed later, ensuring that they are in effect when there is a conflict or dependency.

 |Filter name||Applicable to machine settings|